Pelagicore/software-factory-blueprint/docs/articles/architecture/arch-vertical-configurations.rst

 An update mechanism has to guarantee fundamental security capabilities.
 The two mainly expected features are:

- - Integrity: this guarantees that data haven't been modified from the server to the client. (for example, by man-in-the-middle attacks)
+ - Integrity: this guarantees that data has not been modified from the server to the client. (for example, by man-in-the-middle attacks)

  - Authentication: this guarantees that update have been created by an